Sequential Warped Products: Curvature and Killing Vector Fields: Abstract

 \section{Abstract}

-In this note, we introduce the notion of sequential warped product manifolds, to construct a wide variety of warped product manifolds and space-times.
-First we derive covariant derivative formulas for sequential warped product manifolds.
-Then we derive many curvature formulas such as curvature tensor, Ricci curvature and scalar curvature formulas.
-Some important consequences of these formulas are stated.
-This article also provides characterizations of geodesics and two different types of conformal vector fields, namely, Killing vector fields and concircular vector fields on sequential warped product manifolds.
+In this note, we introduce a new type of warped products called as sequential warped products to cover a wider variety of exact solutions to Einstein's equation.
+First, we study the geometry of sequential warped products and obtain covariant derivatives, curvature tensor, Ricci curvature and scalar curvature formulas.
+Then some important consequences of these formulas are also stated.
+We provide characterizations of geodesics and two different types of conformal vector fields, namely, Killing vector fields and concircular vector fields on sequential warped product manifolds.
+Finally, we consider the geometry of two classes of sequential warped product space-time models which are sequential generalized Robertson-Walker spacetimes and sequential standard static spacetimes.